-Fires, health emergencies, crimes and violations of University policies and procedures should be reported to the SMU Police Department either in person at 3128 Dyer Street, Room 200, Patterson Hall or by telephone at 911 on campus or at 214-768-3333 from off campus.
-Violations of University policies and procedures by students may also be reported to the Office of the Dean of Student Life.
-Conspicuously placed lighted emergency telephones with direct lines to the SMU Police Department are located throughout the campus to facilitate reporting.
+All University community members and guests of the University are encouraged to report suspected criminal activity to the police as soon as possible.
+Fires, health emergencies, crimes, and violations of University policies and procedures should be reported to the Police Department either in person at 3128 Dyer Street, Room 200, Patterson Hall, or by telephone by dialing 911 on campus or at 214-768-3333.
+Conspicuously placed, lighted emergency (Blue Light) telephones with direct lines to the SMU Police Department are located throughout the campus to facilitate reporting.
+Violations of University policies and procedures may also be reported to other University Officials including the Dean of Student Life Office at Room 302, Hughes-Trigg Student Center or by calling 214-768-4563.
 Please note: Telephone calls to 911 made from cellular telephones will most likely be answered by Dallas Police or University Park Police.
-Students using cell phones should tell the 911 operator they need to speak to the SMU Police Department.
-The 911 Operator will immediately transfer the call to SMUPD.
+Students using cellular phones should tell the 911 operator they need to speak to the SMU Police Department.
+The 911 operator will immediately transfer the call to SMUPD.